Bulgaria Tour: Land of History

 Bulgaria displays a treasure trove of historic monuments that span thousands of years of history.
 The Thracians left behind an abundance of artwork in their spectacular tombs.
 The country contains cities and forts of Roman and Byzantine Empires, lavish medieval architecture and artistry, along with buildings left from the almost 500 years of Ottoman control.

-Far Horizons’ tour travels the country from the mountains in the southwest, to the Black Sea on the east, and to the Danube River on the north.
-The enticing itinerary includes all seven UNESCO World Heritage sites: the rock-hewn Churches of Ivanovo; the ancient city of Nessebar; Madara Rider where a knight triumphing over a lion is carved high onto a cliff; glorious Rila Monastery; Boyana Church with its striking 12thcentury murals, and the Thracian tombs in both Kazanlak and Sveshtari.
+Far Horizons covers the country from the mountains in the southwest, to the Black Sea on the east, and to the Danube River on the north.
+The enticing itinerary includes all seven UNESCO World Heritage sites: the rock-hewn Churches of Ivanovo; the ancient city of Nessebar; Madara Rider where a knight triumphing over a lion is carved high onto a cliff; glorious Rila Monastery; Boyana Church with its striking 12th century murals, and the Thracian tombs in both Kazanlak and Sveshtari.

-Won’t you join only 13 others on this 17-day itinerary which explores this captivating country noted for its imposing mountains, picturesque villages, enchanting cuisine, excellent wine, stunning historic sites, and welcoming people?
+Won’t you join only 13 others on this 18-day itinerary, which explores this captivating country noted for its imposing mountains, picturesque villages, enchanting cuisine, excellent wine, stunning historic sites, and welcoming people?

 (B) breakfast, (L) lunch, (D) dinner